I never undervalue the importance of a desk fan when working. It’s hard to be productive when it’s too hot and a compact desk fan is often enough.

 - Low price is noticeable in the build quality.

 The fan plugs directly into a wall outlet, which might not be as convenient as a USB fan.
-However, it does offer low power consumption so is an economical option.
+However, it does offer low power consumption so it is an economical option.
+Whatsmore, it comes with a 5ft. long cord which allows you to move it around very easily.

 - Tall fan provides decent airflow.